-One of the first acts of Donald Trumps' new EPA director was to deny a petition that called for banning the pesticide Chlorpyrifos for agricultural use.
-About 5 million pounds of the pesticide is sprayed on apples, oranges, broccoli, corn, almonds, soybeans, and other crops, although it's been banned for household use since 2000.
-The Washington Post reports that Chlorpyrifos "belongs to the same chemical family as sarin nerve gas" and can have serious health consequences:
+One of the first acts of Donald Trumps’ new EPA director was to deny a petition that called for banning the pesticide Chlorpyrifos for agricultural use, where it is sprayed on apples, oranges, broccoli, corn, almonds, soybeans, and other crops.
+It’s been banned for household use since 2000.
+The Washington Post reports that Chlorpyrifos “belongs to the same chemical family as sarin nerve gas” and can have serious health consequences:

 Epidemiological evidence suggests that Chlorpyrifos can cause brain damage to children and even to the unborn.
 A California study found that pregnant women who lived near fields where Chlorpyrifos was sprayed “were three times more likely to give birth to a child who would develop autism.”

-With pesticide manufacturers now closely allied with the US government, buying organic food is a way to protect our families and the families of farm workers.
+With the government now openly siding with profits over people, buying organic food is a way to protect our families and the families of farm workers.

 Organic food lets you avoid genetically modified organisms (GMOs), which unfortunately aren’t clearly labeled by themselves in the US.
 GMOs lead to more pesticide and herbicide use, which endangers our health, food security, and environment.
 Food security?
 Yes.
 Honeybees pollinate 70 of the 100 top food crops worldwide.
 Most neonicotinoid pesticides kill honeybees outright, while the herbicide glyphosate (Roundup) threatens hives by damaging the bees’ ability to communicate and remember.
 GMOs also speed the development of superweeds and resistant pests.